cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 *Describe how bugs and enhancement requests will be tracked.*

--
-- Alex
--
-- Github will be used for bug tracking and enchancements
+GitHub projects will be used for bug tracking and managing enhancement requests.
+As this is a single user app, communication from the user will be direct to the development team with the Project Manager coordinating communication.
+Two projects have been created on the 6300Spring23Team057 repository for this purpose.

 ### 1.5 Technology